 GraphQL is a new API standard that provides a more efficient, powerful and flexible alternative to REST.
-It was developed and open-sourced by Facebook in 2015 and is now maintained by a large community of companies and individuals from all over the world.
+It was developed and open-sourced by Facebook and is now maintained by a large community of companies and individuals worldwide.

 Since being introduced by Facebook, GraphQL has taken the API world by storm as an alternative to REST APIs.
 GraphQL fixes many problems that API developers and users have found with RESTful architecture.

-Most applications today have the need to fetch data from a server where that data is stored in a database.
-It's the responsibility of the API to provide an interface to the stored data that fits an application's needs.
+Today, most applications need to fetch data from a server where data is stored in a database.
+The API’s responsibility is to provide an interface to the stored data that fits an application’s needs.
 GraphQL is often confused with being a database technology.
-This is a misconception, GraphQL is a query language for APIs - not databases.
-In that sense it's database agnostic and effectively can be used in any context where an API is used.
+This is a misconception.
+GraphQL is a query language for APIs - not databases.
+In that sense, it’s database agnostic and effectively used in any context where an API is used.